Michal2SAB/Bitcoin-Stealer/README.md

 # Bitcoin-Stealer
 Generate random bitcoin wallets, private keys and seeds and then search if they match a wallet that contains some kind of balance, and then basically take it.

+# WANNA THANK ME?
+If you would like to tip me in case you won anything or you appreciate the program, here is my BTC wallet and ETH.
+It will be greatly appreciated.

+My Bitcoin: 1B8xs4LWbwFq4Zi4pzEmjNYkTCgsUByb5L
+My Ethereum: 0xe89c84A7758429b4D11a2091e1dccf7433328Fa9

 # HOW TO RUN
 Just open run.bat in the folder, it will start node.bat which will start the generator.
 Run.bat will work in background and re-run the generator every 100 seconds because at a certain point it would have a memory leak error and we don't want that.
 But don't worry, it won't interrupt anything you're doing, it will run minimized every time.